Rules and Practice Guidance

 - the child is considered to be in supported OOHC where the suitable person (not the Minister) retains the aspect of residence solely.

-Case management of children in supported OOHC is provided by an accredited Aboriginal Community Controlled Organisation wherever possible, and otherwise retained by FACS until such time as it can be transferred to an accredited Aboriginal Community Controlled Organisation.
+Case management of children in supported OOHC is provided by an accredited Aboriginal Community Controlled Organisation wherever possible, and otherwise retained by DCJ until such time as it can be transferred to an accredited Aboriginal Community Controlled Organisation.